Felix Zollicoffer: Encampment at Mill Springs

-In November 1861, Zollicoffer changed strategy and advanced westward, then back into southeastern Kentucky to strengthen Confederate control in the area just south of Somerset.
+In November Zollicoffer changed strategy and advanced westward, then back into southeastern Kentucky to strengthen Confederate control in the area just south of Somerset.
 He hoped this would put him in a position to be reinforced by Confederate forces from Bowling Green and to drive Thomas's force from the area.
-Before he moved west, Zollicoffer left forces to guard the Cumberland Gap and three other approaches to east Tennessee.
+Before he moved west, Zollicoffer left forces to guard the Cumberland Gap and three other approaches to East Tennessee.

-Zollicoffer moved west and established an encampment at Mill Springs, Kentucky, (near present-day Nancy, Kentucky) on the south bank of the Cumberland River.
+Zollicoffer moved west and established an encampment at Mill Springs, Kentucky, (near present-day Nancy) on the south bank of the Cumberland River.
 By December 6, he had moved his force to the north bank of the river, where he thought he could better support the supply of his men, build fortifications and keep watch on Thomas's force.
 This was a risky tactic because Zollicoffer's men were poorly equipped, ill-trained and ill-disciplined.
-They were not properly prepared to meet the growing Union threat and Zollicoffer's expectation that he would solve this problem by receiving supplies and reinforcements at Beech Grove, opposite Mill Springs, was too optimistic.
+They were not properly prepared to meet the growing Union threat, and Zollicoffer's expectation that he would solve this problem by receiving supplies and reinforcements at Beech Grove, opposite Mill Springs, was too optimistic.
 Many of the men in Confederate service in Tennessee who could have reinforced Zollicoffer remained unarmed.
 Zollicoffer's own reserve force at Knoxville was mostly unarmed.

 Under the circumstances in December 1861, without needed supplies or reserves, Zollicoffer was in no position to move against the Union force.
-On December 20, 1861, Zollicoffer did not respond to a movement by a force under Brigadier General Albin F. Schoepf, who was attempting to provoke Zollicoffer to commit his force to an engagement in the open.
+On December 20 Zollicoffer did not respond to a movement by a force under Brigadier General Albin F. Schoepf, who was attempting to provoke Zollicoffer to commit his force to an engagement in the open.
 Colonel William H. Carroll did not leave Knoxville with his brigade to join Zollicoffer until January 16, 1862.
 Ultimately, he could bring only a single regiment to Mill Springs, having been ordered to send the rest of his men to Bowling Green.